Eligibility, Accommodations and Arrival Checklist

 To request special accommodations due to a disability, please indicate this need on the application.
 In addition, applicants must submit a Disability Housing Accommodations Request Form and supporting documentation to Disability Services.
 Disability Services cannot guarantee accommodations, which are based upon availability.
 Requests are subject to the approval of the office.
 If Disability Services approves a request, Conference Housing makes every effort to meet guest needs.

 Accepted payment methods include American Express, Visa, Mastercard, JCB, and Discover.
-Your credit card will be billed automatically upon application and confirmation
+Your credit card will be billed automatically upon application and confirmation.
+Housing is only guaranteed upon completion of the application and payment in full.

 Intern Housing Arrival Checklist